 Winter makes me think of comfort food.
 Carby, creamy, comfort food.
 But I’m also kind of lazy about cooking.
 Enter soup!
 Soup is great.
 It’s usually pretty easy to prepare, and soup recipes tend to make a vat of soup that is way more than my family of three can eat in one meal.
 You know what that means: plenty of leftovers to provide delicious comfort food all week long.
-Check out these mouthwatering soups!
+Check out these mouthwatering soup recipes!

 Ribollita: This is a vegetable soup recipe, and while I haven’t checked out the nutrition information (ignorance is bliss!), I have to imagine that anything with a pound of kale in it is probably pretty good for you.
 I’ve always been afraid of leafy greens in soups because they get all slimy.
 However, I recently had an amazing chicken soup that had sweet potatoes and kale in it and it was amazing!
 Plus, the kale pieces were so small I didn’t even notice them; now I know how to incorporate leafy greens into my own soups!